|Riddled with bullets, Captain Samuel Brown of the 16th Connecticut was killed|

 "I was the tallest corporal in the Co. and that brought me at the head of the Co. with Capt.
 Brown," Jobes wrote in a letter to Brown's sister nearly four decades after the Civil War.
 "A cannon ball passed between him and myself, but very close to him, so close he thought it passed through his long and beautiful whiskers.
 It was a 6 or 12 lb. ball.
 He was pale for a moment, rubbed his face and whiskers, then went on coolly giving his commands."
 (1)

-Bowdoin College in Maine, the same college that produced
+from Bowdoin College in Maine, the same college

-here in a Bowdoin College photograph, circa 1858.
+Chamberlain.
+Brown appears here in a Bowdoin College

 (Photo courtesy Bowdoin College Archives, Brunswick, Maine)